All Episodes

 We are here for the veterans.

-We are here to try to help them have a softer land and a smoother transition coming from the military life to the civilian life.
+We're here to try to help them have a softer land and a smoother transition coming from the military life to the civilian life.

 Wow, that's very powerful.

-The man, Charlie Daniels, country music legend, dear friend, and probably the most one of the most generous people when it comes to our vets loving this country, patriotism, appreciating the sacrifice of others and giving back, which he's done his entire career.
+The man, Charlie Daniels, country music legend, dear friend, and probably one of the most generous people when it comes to our vets loving this country, patriotism, appreciating the sacrifice of others and giving back, which he's done his entire career.

-Could I I I can't believe I don't get to see you more often, and I only get to talk to you occasionally on radio and TV.
+I can't believe I don't get to see you more often, and I only get to talk to you occasionally on radio and TV.

 What's going on, my friend?